luanpotter/musicp/README.md

   * update : download any new musics (they are red in `musics`)
   * play [list index or id] : play a music in cmus
   * pause : pause current playing song
+  * resume : resumes playing current song from where it stopped
   * status : see what's playing and the status
   * tag [list index or id] tag1 tag2... : tags the selected music with those tags
   * tags : list all tags added so far